-1. Make certain the transducer is pointing straight down.
+1. Make sure the transducer is pointing straight down.
 Clean the face of the transducer.
 Oil, dirt and fuel can cause a film to form on the transducer, reducing its effectiveness.
 If the transducer is mounted inside the hull, be sure it is shooting through only one layer of fiberglass and that it is securely bonded to the hull.
-Do NOT use RTV silicone rubber adhesive or Marine-TexTM epoxy.
+When attaching a transducer to the inside of a hull, ONLY use the epoxy available from LEI (order information is inside the back cover).
+Do NOT use RTV silicone rubber adhesive or any other type of epoxy.
+The LEI epoxy is specially formulated so that it will cure properly for shoot-through applications.

 2. Electrical noise from the boat's motor can interfere with the sonar.
-This causes the sonar to automatically increase its Discrimination or noise rejection feature.
+This causes the sonar to automatically increase its discrimination or noise rejection feature.
 This can cause the unit to eliminate weaker signals such as fish or even structure from the display.
 3. The water may be deeper than the sonar's ability to find the bottom.
 If the sonar can't find the bottom signal while it's in the automatic mode, the digital sonar display will flash continuously.
 It may change the range to limits far greater than the water you are in.
 If this happens, place the unit in the manual mode, then change the range to a realistic one, (for example, 0-100 feet) and increase the sensitivity.
 As you move into shallower water, a bottom signal should appear.